gvwilson/sdxpy/src/parse/index.md

 any sequence of one or more other characters is a single multi-letter token.
 This classification guides the design of our parser:

-1. If it is a [%g literal "literal" %] then combine it with the current literal (if there is one) or start a new literal (if there isn't).
+1. If it is a [%i "literal" %] then combine it with the current literal (if there is one) or start a new literal (if there isn't).